The Hybrid Reality

 - Financial Services delivery is hybrid because the constraints are real, not because teams are lazy.

-- Pure agile did not plateau because people lacked faith.
-It plateaued because regulated enterprises still need traceability, approvals, integrated testing, and release governance.
+- Pure agile plateaued in regulated enterprises because traceability, approvals, integrated testing, production controls, and release governance never left the building.

-- The real opportunity is not surviving the handoff between agile and waterfall.
-It is designing one delivery system that intentionally borrows the best of both methodologies across the full lifecycle.
+- The real opportunity is to design one delivery system that borrows smartly from agile, waterfall, testing discipline, governance, and automation across the full lifecycle.

 Why This Conversation Matters

-There is a lot of enterprise delivery content that pretends the destination is still “pure agile” if only the teams would commit harder, buy another framework, or sit through one more transformation workshop.
-That story gets harder to sell when real work has to pass through integrated test environments, release governance, shared dependency calendars, production controls, and audit expectations.
+There is a lot of enterprise delivery content that pretends the destination is still “pure agile” if only the teams would commit harder, buy another framework, or sit through one more transformation workshop with inspirational stock photography.

-Let’s call out the issue, plainly and directly: in regulated environments, the destination was never pure agile.
-It was always some form of hybrid, whether people admitted it or not.
+Let’s call it plainly: in regulated environments, pure agile was never the real destination.
+Some form of hybrid delivery was always the operating reality, whether people admitted it or not.

 The Uncomfortable Truth Nobody Wants to Sell You

-Here is the open secret of enterprise agile consulting: the destination was never, or SHOULD have never been, pure agile in Financial Services.
+Here is the open secret of enterprise agile consulting: pure agile was never a realistic end state for most large Financial Services technology programs.

 Not in banking.